ndonkor75701/aws-credential-tracker/README.md

 ### Cloudwatch
 Cloudwatch is used to trigger the Step Functions state machine.
 The tirgger is time based and when first deployed is set to run every day at 00:15.
 The trigger time is configurable in the [variables.tf] file.

+### Simple Storage Service (S3)

+### Lambda

+### Athena
+Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.

+In order to query the credential report in S3 an Athena database is created and the following named queries are deployed to Athena.

+⋅⋅⋅ [create table]

+⋅⋅⋅ [load partitions]

+⋅⋅⋅ [ak-rotation-period]

+⋅⋅⋅ [ak-usage-period]

+⋅⋅⋅ [cert-rotation-period]

+⋅⋅⋅ [cred-usage-period]

 ### Step Functions
 Step Functions provides a reliable way to coordinate components and step through the functions of your application.
 For the credentials tracker the state machine moves through 5 specific states.

 **1. Generate Report**

-⋅⋅⋅During this step Step Functions calls the generate-report Lambda function which requests a new report be generated ⋅⋅⋅by the IAM service.
+During this step Step Functions calls the generate-report Lambda function which requests a new report be generated ⋅⋅⋅by the IAM service.

 **2. Download Report**

-⋅⋅⋅During this step Step Functions calls the download-report Lambda function which downloads the latest generated report and places it into S3.
+During this step Step Functions calls the download-report Lambda function which downloads the latest generated report and places it into S3.

 **3. Initialise Table**

-⋅⋅⋅During this step Step Functions calls the initialise-report Lambda function which creates a table in Athena and loads the data partitions to make the data queryable in the Generate Findings step.
+During this step Step Functions calls the initialise-report Lambda function which creates a table in Athena and loads the data partitions to make the data queryable in the Generate Findings step.

 **4. Generate Findings**

-⋅⋅⋅During this step Step Functions calls the generate-findings Lambda function followed by the retrieve-users-to-remediate function.
+During this step Step Functions calls the generate-findings Lambda function followed by the retrieve-users-to-remediate function.
 The generate findings lambda function is parameterised so when it is deployed through Terraform it creates a function per finding.
 A parameter is used to define which named Athena query needs to be executed to retrieve the correct users from the query result in the retrieve-users-to-remediate lambda.

-⋅⋅⋅[generate-findings]
+⋅⋅⋅ [generate-findings]

 **5. Remediate Findings**

-⋅⋅⋅During this step Step Functions calls the remediate-findings Lambda function releated to the specific finding it needs to remediate.
+During this step Step Functions calls the remediate-findings Lambda function releated to the specific finding it needs to remediate.

-⋅⋅⋅[remediate-findings_ak-rotation]

-⋅⋅⋅[remediate-findings_ak-usage]

-⋅⋅⋅[remediate-findings_cert-rotation]

-⋅⋅⋅[remediate-findings_cred-usage]

-### Athena

-### Lambda

-### Simple Storage Service (S3)
+⋅⋅⋅ [remediate-findings_ak-rotation]

+⋅⋅⋅ [remediate-findings_ak-usage]

+⋅⋅⋅ [remediate-findings_cert-rotation]

+⋅⋅⋅ [remediate-findings_cred-usage]

 ## How to deploy